 Solely synthetic colorants.
 Also contain a silicone and artificial fragrance.

-Naturtint Reflex (Worldwide)
+Naturtint Reflex (UK)

 Liquid formula of artificial coloring agents.
 NB Naturtint also produce a permanent line which contains PPD.
 Ensure you choose from the Reflex range.

 Primarily artificial colors with small proportions of henna and botanical extracts derived from walnut, carrot, camomile, guarana and others.
 Free from artificial fragrance.

 Tints of Nature Semi-Permanent (UK) / Tints of Nature (USA) / Tints of Nature (Aus)

 Blend of artificial colors and a few natural botanicals.
 NB Tints of Nature also produce a permanent line which contains PPD.
 Ensure you choose from the Semi-Permanent range of henna creams.